jacob-hall25/startup/README.md

-# Cinevaluation
+# Cinevaluate

-Cinevaluation is a movie review platform where users can rate, review, and share their opinions on films.
+Cinevaluate is a movie review platform where users can rate, review, and share their opinions on films.
 Users can create personalized lists of their all-time favorite movies, organized by genre or theme.
-With the ability to see friends’ ratings and reviews in real time, Cinevaluation makes sharing and discovering new movies easy and enjoyable.
+With the ability to see friends’ ratings and reviews in real time, Cinevaluate makes sharing and discovering new movies easy and enjoyable.

 ## 🚀 Specification Deliverable